Spring 2021: PHYS 601 Methods of Theoretical Physics II

-Part II discusses coarse-graining, scaling and renormalization group in physics.
+Part III discusses coarse-graining, scaling and renormalization group in physics.

 The goal of the course is to highlight the information-theoretic origin of some tools and techniques used in statistical physics such as the Gibbs state, Monte Carlo simulations, coarse-graining, scaling and the renormalization group.